Phoenix Immigration Drug Crime Attorney

 Before entering a plea of “guilty” on a drug charge, immigrants should know that a drug conviction is a deportable offense.
 Even if a guilty plea is part of a plea bargain that reduces the charges against a defendant, he or she can still be deported – even if probation or participation in a diversion program is part of the deal.
 As a result, even though the criminal court system may not view an adult deferred prosecution program plea as a criminal conviction, the U.S. Citizenship and Immigration Services does.
 As a consequence, a guilty plea or conviction in a drug-related case will result in deportation or disqualification hearings.
-At Blumberg & Associates, we work with immigrants and immigration attorneys to defend noncitizen visa holders charged in drug crime cases.
-We understand the unique challenges and difficulties facing immigrants and are prepared to help them fight both the criminal charges against them and deportation.

 Drug Crimes, Deportation, and Immigration